PHPacto/phpacto/README.md

 # Usage standalone CLI

-First of all clone this repository `git clone git@github.com:bigfoot90/phpacto.git` and install vendors with composer `composer install`
+First of all clone this repository `git clone git@github.com:bigfoot90/phpacto.git` and install vendors with composer `composer install`.
+Can use [phpdotenv](https://github.com/vlucas/phpdotenv) to load environment variables from file.

 Validate
 --------